FranciscoKloganB/appwrite-database-migration-tool/README.md

   - [Appwrite Functions Video Series (~50m)](https://www.youtube.com/watch?v=UAPt7VBL_T8).
 - Create a Appwrite Database
   - Not needed if you already have a Database.
-- Create an Appwrite Function, one called `Create Migrations Collection` with the body below.
+- Create an Appwrite Function, one called `Migrations Create Collection` with the body below.
   - The function should point at the branch that contains the source for the "environment".
   - Tweak the timeout (default is 15s, increasae it up to a maximum of 15m) in the function settings.